 - Some people recommend the time from Oct to Dec when Hoi An comes to its raining season.
 The Ancient Town is usually flooded so people have to use ships as the main transportation.
 Make sure rain is included in your travel plan.
 (And I still don’t know why it was super hot at the moment I came).

 Things to Do in Hoi An Ancient Town

-There are 21 points for visiting at Hoi An Ancient Town.
+There are 21 points in the list of what to see in Hoi An Ancient Town.
 Those all have their own stories.
 The spots are varied in different types so you may want to choose which one to visit if you don’t stay there for long:

 - Museum: Hoi An Museum of Folk Culture, Museum of Trade Ceramics, Sa Huynh Culture Museum, Museum of History and Culture.